PecanProject/betydbdoc-dataentry/bulk_upload.md

 ## Bulk Upload

 ### Overview

 There are three phases for a basic bulk upload of data:

-1. Enter metadata pertaining to your data set (new sites, species, cultivars, citations, or treatments).
+1. Enter meta-data pertaining to your data set (new sites, species, cultivars, citations, or treatments).

 1. Create a CSV file of the appropriate form that contains your data.